amazon-archives/aws-media-services-workflow-composer/3-RuleBasedEncoding/README.md

 ## Instructions

 1. Click **Launch Stack** to launch the template in your account in the region of your choice.
+The stacks should take a few minutes to deploy.

 Region | Launch